 Brussels is one of the cooler European countries in winter, with temperatures generally ranging between 2-7C.
 While the mercury is unlikely to drop into the minus numbers, you’ll still want to wrap up warm with plenty of layers so you are able to explore all that Brussels has to offer, both inside and out.

-On the whole Brussels averages between 10-12 days of rain per month throughout the winter, so you’re more likely to have dry days than wet ones!
+On the whole, Brussels averages between 10-12 days of rain per month throughout the winter, so you’re more likely to have dry days than wet ones!
 Even if you do get chilly, rainy days, the Belgian capital has so much to see and do inside that you’ll still have hours of entertainment.
-That’s not to mention warm waffles and steaming cups of Belgian hot chocolate to keep you cosy!
+That’s not to mention warm waffles and steaming cups of Belgian hot chocolate to keep you cozy!

 Check out the average temperature for Brussels in winter: